Some of the common reasons for low mobile checkout conversion rates are:

 The idea is to think about and prioritize the mobile customer checkout experience first.

-One example of this is: mobile users primarily prefer to perform tasks with touch rather than typing.
+One example of this: mobile users primarily prefer to perform tasks with touch rather than typing.

-While it uses a dropdown option for booking tickets on its desktop UI, it shifts to an increment selector option on mobile along with an option to type.
+While it uses a tabbed checkout on desktop, it shifts to a single page checkout page on mobile featuring radio buttons along with an option to type.

 This shows how you can switch your checkout UI to match the device and improve your checkout conversion rates.